Ambikapandey0821/Bank-Loan-Dashboard/README.md

 - Step 1 : Load data into Power BI Desktop, dataset is a csv file.
 - Step 2 : As Data contains the columns related to the applicants, Income, loan
-- Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
+- Step 3 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
-- Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
+- Step 4 :Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4- Data has been cleanded after removing the null values.
+- Step 5- Data has been cleanded after removing the null values.
-- Step 5-: A new column "Good vs Bad Loan" added after goruping the loan status column. where charged off grouped into Bad loan and current and fully paid grouped as Good loan
+- Step 6-: A new column "Good vs Bad Loan" added after goruping the loan status column. where charged off grouped into Bad loan and current and fully paid grouped as Good loan
-- Step 4 : This is a three page report.
+- Step 7 : This is a three page report.
 Divided into Summary, Overview and Details.
-- Step 4 : Three Table created one where all the measures placed.
+- Step 8 : Three Table created one where all the measures placed.
 Second Calender Table and Third Category Table.
-- Step 5-:
-- Step 4 :
-- Step 4 :

-- Step 10 : New measure was created to find Total Loan of Application.
+- Step 9 : New measure was created to find Total Loan of Application.

 Following DAX expression was written for the same,